Welcome to Skagit County

 “This is NOT the experience that we want newly parenting families in Skagit County to have,” said Jennifer Johnson, Skagit County Public Health Director.
 “We want parents to understand what resources are available to them and make it easy to find the information and support they’re interested in.”

-In order to improve, the 1,000 Days Workgroup of the Population Health Trust went to the source – parents and maternal and child health experts – to find out what challenges they faced in finding quality healthcare information and resources.
+In order to improve, the First 1,000 Days Workgroup of the Population Health Trust went to the source – parents and maternal and child health experts – to find out what challenges they faced in finding quality healthcare information and resources.
 The First 1,000 Days Workgroup met from January through June of 2018, with the goal of determining clear ways to improve the first 1,000 days of a child’s life.

 An analysis of the early childhood data, a gaps analysis by systems partners and the he experiences shared by a diverse group of parents, including a Spanish-speaking group of mothers, formed the basis for the First 1,000 Days Call to Action, presented to the Skagit County Board of Health on Sept.
 11. The Board was asked to endorse a strategic plan that centers around the vision that “All children are healthy and have positive, responsive relationship and environments.”